BootDevEnjoyer/Asteroids/TRAINING_README.md

 ---

-**🎯 Key Insight**: The dramatic improvement from 0% to 48.1% success demonstrates that **architectural fixes often matter more than hyperparameter tuning** in AI systems.
+**Key Insight**: The dramatic improvement from 0% to 48.1% success demonstrates that **architectural fixes often matter more than hyperparameter tuning** in AI systems.
 Fixing fundamental flaws in action space design, state representation, and reward structure created an immediate breakthrough that hours of parameter tweaking could never achieve.

 **Optimization**:
 - Algorithm: Adam optimizer